Did you know that ornamental plants can be grown inside and outside of your house? They are, in fact, very adaptive to where they are planted.

 Desert rose can be planted in the ground or inside a pot.
 Because of its easy-to-shape characteristic, it is often trained as a bonsai plant.
 Desert rose bonsai is a good choice for bonsai beginners.

-Lavender will also give your outdoor space a lovely scent that could potentially attract hummingbirds or pollinators in general.
+Lavender will also enhance your outdoor space with distinctive aromas that could potentially attract hummingbirds or pollinators in general.

-If you are looking into diversifying your garden with different types of ornamental plants then have you considered growing sage?
+If you are looking into diversifying your garden with different varieties of ornamental plants then have you considered growing sage?

 It’s not only easy to grow but you could also even use it in the kitchen!
 Its unique flavor will sure bring your plates into life.
 Sages can be purple, white, and even blue!